rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 Since you have passed the models to your Apollo Server context, they are accessible in each resolver.
-In the next step, let's move the resolvers to the *src/resolvers/index.js* file.
-In the same step, adjust the resolver's function signature by adding the models when they are needed to read/write users or messages.
+Next, move the resolvers to the *src/resolvers/index.js* file, and adjust the resolver's function signature by adding the models when they are needed to read/write users or messages.

 {{< highlight javascript "hl_lines=5 6 8 9 14 15 17 18 23 31 32 37 38 44 51 52 59 60" >}}
 import uuidv4 from 'uuid/v4';